zed-alpha/shadow-gadgets/README.md

 ### Miscellanea

-Aside from the main shadow tools, there are a handful of utilities to help with implementing, testing, and debugging library features.
+Aside from the main shadow tools, there are a handful of utilities to help with applying, testing, and debugging library features.

-- A `ShadowGadgets` object with a few flags for the active draw method, logs, and error handling.
+- A `ShadowGadgets` object holds a few flags for the active draw method, logs, and error handling.
 Details can be found on [its wiki page][ShadowGadgetsWiki].